MS-092/DataStructureFinalProject/README.md

-The folder StudentDatabaseAL contains the code for the ArrayList version
+To access the ArrayList version of the program, open the 'StudentDatabaseAL' folder and open the src folder which contains the 'StudentGradingSystem" java file